 09.01.2026

-Hooded Horse, the publisher behind Manor Lords, has decided against collaborating with studios that employ generative AI technology
+Hooded Horse, the publisher known for Manor Lords, has announced that it will not collaborate with studios that utilize generative AI.

-Image credit: Slavic Magic
+Image credit: Slavic Magic/Hooded Horse

-Hooded Horse, a game publisher, has declared it will not collaborate with developers utilizing generative AI.
-In a discussion with Kotaku, CEO Tim Bender expressed that this technology complicates their operations.
-As part of the company's agreements with developers, the use of generative AI assets is prohibited.
+The game publisher Hooded Horse has decided against partnering with developers utilizing generative AI.
+In a conversation with Kotaku, CEO Tim Bender disclosed that their contracts now prohibit the use of generative AI in any development processes.

 gamesindustry.biz